-10.5 Community consultation and engagement
+10.5 Community consultation and stakeholder engagement

-Council The City recognises that consultation is a two way interactive process that provides opportunities for the Council City and the community to clarify information, raise issues and discuss ideas and options.
-Consultation is an important dimension that informs and enhances Council's the City's decision-making processes.
+The City recognises that consultation is a two way interactive process that provides opportunities for the City and the community to clarify information, raise issues and discuss ideas and options.
+Consultation is an important dimension that informs and enhances the City's decision-making processes.